Fooyer/Fooyer/README.md

-Here is my new template project, but is nothing now ;(
+Here's my new template project, but it's nothing now